-1. To make the sauce: Heat the oil in a medium saucepan over medium heat.
+1. MAKE the sauce: Heat the oil in a medium saucepan over medium heat.
 Add the shallots and garlic and cook, stirring, until they become a deep golden brown.
 Add the remaining ingredients and bring the mixture to a boil.

-3. To make the wings: Put the soy sauce, lime juice, nam pla, garlic, chiles and sugar in a medium saucepan and bring to a boil, stirring occasionally.
+3. MAKE the wings: Put the soy sauce, lime juice, nam pla, garlic, chiles and sugar in a medium saucepan and bring to a boil, stirring occasionally.
 Cool completely, then pour over the mini drumsticks in a shallow baking dish and toss to coat well.
 Cover with plastic wrap and refrigerate for at least 1 hour.
+Meanwhile…

-4. Meanwhile, toss the mango cubes with the salt in a small bowl and let sit for 30 minutes.
+4. TOSS the mango cubes with the salt in a small bowl and let sit for 30 minutes.
+When ready to cook…

-5. When ready to cook, pour oil to a depth of 3 inches in a heavy, deep pot and heat to 375°F. Remove the drumsticks from the marinade and pat dry.
+5. POUR the oil to a depth of 3 inches in a heavy, deep pot and heat to 375°F. Remove the drumsticks from the marinade and pat dry.
 Combine the cornstarch and rice flour on a shallow plate.
 Dredge the chicken in the mixture, then carefully put in the pot.
 Do not overcrowd; work in batches if necessary.
 Cook until crisp, brown, and cooked through, about 10 minutes.
 Adjust the heat as necessary to maintain the oil’s temperature.